lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 - open, comment and close issues

-While the main context in which my colleagues come to know git and Github is bioinformatics-related, I'm going to demonstrate it with something many more people are familiar with.
-We are going to use Github to manage a [pancakes recipe](https://www.bbc.com/food/recipes/basicpancakeswithsuga_66226).
+While the main context in which my colleagues come to know git and GitHub is bioinformatics-related, I'm going to demonstrate it with something many more people are familiar with.
+We are going to use GitHub to manage a [pancakes recipe](https://www.bbc.com/food/recipes/basicpancakeswithsuga_66226).

-Note that do use github, one needs to create a free account, so that all operations can be tracked and attributed to the person.
+Note that do use GitHub, one needs to create a free account, so that all operations can be tracked and attributed to the person.
 Here, I will be using two accounts here, namely my main account [lgatto](https://github.com/lgatto/), and